 Traditional maintenance is also not predictive.
 And being matrix-based rather than analytics-based, traditional maintenance relies on pre-set time to perform maintenance.
 It does not have the ability afforded IIoT technology to schedule the maintenance in conjunction with changeovers or other scheduled downtime to reduce overall downtime.
 We’ve seen this time and time again at MachineMetrics.
 Our software brings the benefits of Industrial IoT to the production floor, allowing customers to develop dynamic, data driven maintenance programs that save time and money.

 Intuitively, the effectiveness of TPM is made possible by the value offerings of the Industrial IoT.
-By providing data from vibration sensors, temperature sensors, and wear sensors, IIoT allows for accurate and actionable capture of data that makes full realization of TPM possible.
+By providing data via a vibration monitoring system, temperature sensors, and wear sensors, IIoT allows for accurate and actionable capture of data that makes full realization of TPM possible.
 In doing so, the potential of the “Hidden Factory” is unlocked and digital lean can be realized through the use of IIoT technology by building on lean principles.

 Header image source: Unsplash